-In this compulsory component, you take an in-depth look at Homer’s Iliad and Virgil’s Aeneid, developing a sophisticated understanding of the epics themselves; the way in which they were composed, and the religious, cultural and social values and beliefs of its society.
+To begin, you’ll take an in-depth look at Homer’s Odyssey, developing a sophisticated understanding of this epic, and the religious, cultural and social values and beliefs of its society.

-You’ll learn about what it was to be a hero in the Roman world, looking closely at literary techniques and composition that shape the plot of the epic, including the use of speeches, the portrayal of war, death and mortality, fate, and relationships.
+You’ll learn about what it was to be a hero in the Greek world, looking closely at literary techniques and composition that shape the plot of the epic, including the use of speeches, the portrayal of war, death and mortality, fate, and relationships.

 In this section, you’ll study the visual and material culture of Greek Theatre, focusing on how the drama produced in ancient Greece forms some of the most powerful literature of the ancient world and has had a profound influence on modern culture.

 We have some answers to common student questions, but if you can't find the answer you're looking for then please contact us and we will do everything we can to answer your questions.